nomiddlename/flipper/README.md

 [Feature flipping](http://code.flickr.com/blog/2009/12/02/flipping-out/) (also called [feature toggling](http://martinfowler.com/bliki/FeatureToggle.html)) is a technique used in Continuous Deployment to allow developers to work on new features without blocking releases to production.
 [99 Designs explain it well](http://99designs.com/tech-blog/blog/2012/03/01/feature-flipping/).

+There's also another implementation of [feature flipping for node.js](https://github.com/bigodines/feature-flipper-js).

 ## API ##
 ### Defining a feature ###
     var flipper = require('flipper');